StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/share-a-case.md

 # How to Share a Case

-This topic provides step-by-step instructions for configuring [local sharing rules](../../../administration/organizations/about-organizations-sharing-rules.md#local-sharing-rules) with [linked organizations](../../../administration/organizations/link-an-organization.md) for a case in TheHive.
+This topic provides step-by-step instructions for configuring [local sharing rules](../../../administration/organizations/about-organizations-sharing-rules.md#local-sharing-rules) with [linked organizations](../../../administration/organizations/link-an-organization.md) for an existing case in TheHive.

 !!! info "Global sharing rules"
-    This guide focuses on local sharing rules for individual cases.
+    This guide focuses on local sharing rules for individual existing cases.
 To configure global sharing rules for all cases in your organization, refer to [How to Link an Organization](../../../administration/organizations/link-an-organization.md).

 To learn more about how sharing rules function and interact, refer to [About Organizations Sharing Rules](../../../administration/organizations/about-organizations-sharing-rules.md).